MSCantrell/RedRumRunner/prompt_plan.md

 3. Implement resource generation in appropriate regions
 4. Create cargo and inventory systems for storing resources

+Use Python's dataclasses for clean resource definitions.
 Update the game state to track these resources and integrate with our existing systems.
 Resources should be visible in the player's inventory and should be generated in the world.
+Create a simple UI using tcod to display the player's current cargo.
 ```

-#### Prompt 12: Port Trading Interface
+### Prompt 12: Port Trading Interface

 ```
 Building on our resource system, implement the port trading interface:
-1. Create a port interaction screen that shows:
+1. Create a port interaction screen using tcod that shows:
    - Available goods and their prices
    - Player's cargo and capacity
-   - Buy/sell interface
+   - Buy/sell interface with keyboard controls
 2. Implement basic trading mechanics:
    - Buying and selling goods
    - Price calculations based on supply/demand